 This taxonomy was continually updated on a weekly basis as new categories of tags and sources of information were identified.

-The data pushed to the firm’s application servers was also made available to their team of analysts, strategists and account managers as a continuously updated news feed on Contify’s Market and Competitive Intelligence platform.
+The data pushed to the firm’s application servers was also made available to their team of analysts, strategists and account managers as a continuously updated news feed on Contify’s Market Intelligence platform.

 All the core features of Contify’s web application such as Smart Filters, Advanced Search, Taxonomy Builder and Instant Alerts were made available to the firm’s teams.
 The team made initial inferences on market conditions using the strategic signals on the platform and prepared company-branded executive briefings for their client’s senior leadership using Contify’s Newsletter Manager.